 Welcome to the Association of MIT Alumnae (AMITA) website.
 We are the independent, non-profit group dedicated to: promoting alumnae accomplishments and history, maintaining connections among alumnae, and supporting women on campus.
 Join now!

-Check back for information on our events beginning in September, and always our Holiday Party in December to celebrate the birthday of Ellen Swallow Richards, our first alumna.
+Check back for information on our events beginning in the fall, and always our Holiday Party in December to celebrate the birthday of Ellen Swallow Richards, our first alumna.

 For details on upcoming events and events for our chapters and affiliated organizations, please see our Events Page.